-Computer scientists and computer systems analysts use technology to solve problems processing, storing and accessing information.
-They write software to enhance computer system functionality and efficiency, create applications for mobile devices, develop websites and design program software.
-NWCCD’s Computer Science program will train you in a variety of computer concepts and programming languages, preparing you for a career in the fast-growing industry of computer science.
+Computer scientists and data analysts use technology to solve problems in processing, storing and accessing information.
+They write software to enhance computer system functionality and efficiency, create applications for mobile devices, develop websites, and analyze data to answer critical questions from many areas of science and technology domains.
+Sheridan College’s (SC) Computer Science program trains students in a variety of computer concepts and programming languages, preparing them for careers in the many fast-growing industries that now depend on computer science.

-- With a Computer Science degree from NWCCD you can transfer to a bachelor’s degree program or enter the workforce.
+- With a Computer Science degree from SC you can transfer to a bachelor’s degree program or enter the workforce.

 Computer science professionals work in an array of capacities for large tech firms, government agencies, startups, nonprofits, businesses and more.
 New technological advancements have results in new job opportunities across the computer science industry.
-The U.S. Bureau of Labor Statistics predicts the field of computer science is expected to add almost 45,000 new jobs between 2016 and 2026, a 12% increase.
+The U.S. Bureau of Labor Statistics predicts 11% job growth in the field of computer and information technology, adding 531,200 jobs by 2029.
+The median annual salary for related occupations is $88,240.

 Faculty and Community

 Our faculty at SC bring decades of experience in information systems management to the classrooms and labs.
 They are dedicated to helping you build the skills you need to enter the job field or transfer and pursue advanced degrees and training.
 Our program will ensure you understand the fundamentals of Computer Science while our faculty provide you guidance to help you prepare to be competitive in the job market.

 SC also has strong partnerships with local and regional tech companies, which provide internship opportunities and hands-on learning in professional settings.
 Training led by professionals in the field will help you experience real-world scenarios to further your understanding and preparation for the job market.